-I hate this.
+I dislike this.
 I really do.
 Most of the time it happens to a top that fits me properly.
 The neckline gapes!
 With a neckline that gapes, you have a dud of a dress/top in your hands.
 You know how important a neckline is in a dress.

 A neckline that gapes is a sewist’s nightmare.
 When you think you have done everything perfect for the dress – all that time and effort to make it and then the neckline decides to gape!
 With knit tops like T-shirts, sweatshirts, tank tops this is a common problem.

 Neckline which does not fit cannot be seen in isolation.
 The reason for this may be because of fitting problems somewhere else.
 It may be a problem with the fabric.
 It may be your carelessness in handling, washing and caring for it.